Charities at Kirby Hill Primary School

 Macmillan Coffee Morning

-On 27th September 2023 our YR6 class hosted an epic coffee morning, inviting friends, family and members of our local school community to raise funds for everyone effected by cancer.
-An amount of £132.96 was raised in support.
+In September 2025 our YR5/6 class hosted an epic coffee morning, inviting friends, family and members of our local school community to raise funds for everyone effected by cancer.
+A fabulous amount of £244.03 was raised in support of this charity.

 Christingle Service